lythd/pixel/README.md

 # PIXEL
-This is an IDE for minecraft commands and functions.
+This is an IDE that I made.